-Here are the Waiting Period After Foreclosure To Qualify For Mortgage on government loans
+Here is the Waiting Period After Foreclosure To Qualify For Mortgage on government loans

 There are mandatory Waiting Period After Foreclosure and Bankruptcy on all loan programs besides NON-QM Loans.

-- After a Chapter 7 Bankruptcy discharged date, the waiting period is two years from the date of the discharge date of the Chapter 7 bankruptcy with FHA, VA, and USDA Loans.
+After a Chapter 7 Bankruptcy discharged date, the waiting period is two years from the date of the discharge date of the Chapter 7 bankruptcy with FHA and VA Loans:

-- For foreclosures and deed in lieu of foreclosures, the waiting period starts from the actual date of the sheriff’s sale or the date the deed of the home was transferred out of the homeowners name into the name of the bank or mortgage lender and recorded in the county recorders office.
+- For foreclosures and deed in lieu of foreclosures, the waiting period starts from the actual date of the sheriff’s sale or the date the deed of the home was transferred out of the homeowners’ name into the name of the bank or lender and recorded in the county recorders office